Summary

 Chair

 The chairship of InterTASC rotates amongst the heads of the InterTASC teams.
-The current chair is shared by Joanne Lord and Jonathan Shepherd of SHTAC.
+The current chair is based within PenTAG led by Ed Wilson.

 Meetings